Contents List

 The name “cricket” is believed to have originated from the Middle Dutch word “krick(e)” meaning “stick,” or the Old English word “cricc” or “cryce,” meaning a crutch or staff.

-1 thought on “Why Cricket is Called Cricket?”
+7 thoughts on “Why Cricket is Called Cricket?
+The Mystery Explained”